 How does it work?

 Each node, or star, in the galaxy represents a single cannabis plant.
 The distances between nodes show how similar they are.
 The lines show how related they are.
-Samples that share a lot of the same DNA will be very close.
-Samples that are likely to be a sibling-sibling pair, or a parent-child pair, will have heredity lines connecting them.
-The colors just cluster the different regions into “tribes”.
+Samples that share a lot of genetic variants will be very close.
+The colors cluster the different regions into “tribes.”

 How did you make the Galaxy?

-We sequenced the DNA of many, many cannabis samples, and compared them.
+We sequenced the DNA of over a thousand cannabis plants and compared them.
 We mapped those relationships into three dimensions using Principal Components Analysis, a well-established technique in the field of population genetics.
 We combined this approach with other statistical genetics methods that generate “heredity lines” connecting closely related samples; and then we made it interactive.
 These techniques have never been combined into a single visualization before, for any species.

 Why is Phylos sequencing the DNA of all these Cannabis varieties?